Four male officials wearing face masks approach our van – we know there’ll be a problem.

 The Coronavirus has come to the area.

 All out-of-province people (meaning those not from Yunnan) will have to return home or go to a quarantine center.
-Wei is informed of the address where we will relocate.
+They informed Wei of the address where we will move.

 They wave.
 They’re friendly but firm; just doing their job.

 At the entrance to the hillside village a roadblock stops our van.
 The male villagers are unsure what to do.

 We are strangers, yet we are leaving their village.
 Who are we?
 What are we doing?
 You can feel their suspicion.

 Wei explains in Chinese and they phone the village chief (who must have been one of the men we dealt with earlier).

 They waved us thru to the main road around the lake as they stopped another car enterin.

 Usually, Chinese tourists are out on mass and posing with the lake + mountain vistas, some sporting fancy hire cars.
 It’s over-baked, Instagram-able narcissism usually, especially during this holiday period.
 Now, barely a soul along the lake.

 We knew a deadly Coronavirus was sweeping China – it had been news for weeks.
 But suddenly, with the surge of people crossing China for the Lunar New Year, the scare and spread had begun.